KRVPerera/sense/README.md

 8. If the default nodes are busy, change the initial node number here [setup_env.sh#L29 | Sense](https://github.com/KRVPerera/sense/blob/27b935a44a8a17de54a6b4f463ea0e086fbcb665/scripts/setup_env.sh#L29)

 > [!TIP]
-> Our demo video can be a hand one experience setup for you here [IoT mini project Group 12 | Youtube](https://youtu.be/Y-Kq7G6Sz5Q) video.
+> Our demo video can be a used as a hands on experience for the setup [IoT mini project Group 12 | Youtube](https://youtu.be/Y-Kq7G6Sz5Q) video.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>